-It takes practise.
+It takes practice.
 The more you do it, the better you get at it.
-Practise and talk to your family and even strangers and see how that works for you.
+Practice and talk to your family and even strangers and see how that works for you.
 Join networks.
 Have you heard about Lunchclub?
-It's a networking platform for practising your communication skills, but it's like a networking setup where you get to meet people.
+It’s a networking platform for practicing your communication skills, but it’s like a networking setup where you get to meet people.
 They facilitate the introduction, and I use that to meet interesting people.
 There are various reasons why people do that.
 It could be to be in contact with people that advance your business in a different area or a country, for instance.
-They match those needs with other people's similar.

-The conversations I've had with those people are very interesting.
-For me, I've got to practise my communication skills and I've used different platforms to practise my skill set.
+The conversations I’ve had with those people are very interesting.
+For me, I’ve got to practice my communication skills and I’ve used different platforms to practice my skill set.

 What if there’s a way to improve your team communication and productivity at the same time?
 Learn more!

-Marlise: People also have different motivational methods.
-What motivates Joshua and what motivates Marlise might be totally different.
+People also have different motivational methods.
+What motivates Josh and what motivates myself might be totally different.
 I like to learn new things and have different experiences, but maybe you like to have a journey through life and experiment with things and feel safe in that area to do so and then give feedback.